Engagement in Human Participants Research at UW–Madison

 - The UW-Madison applies the Common Rule definitions of “research” and “human subjects” to all projects, while the Food and Drug Administration (FDA) definitions are applied only to projects regulated by that agency.
 If a project falls under the jurisdiction of other federal agencies that have additional requirements, such as the Department of Defense (DOD), their regulations and guidance are applied to those projects as well.

 - Under the federal Common Rule, "research" is defined as "a systematic investigation, including research development, testing and evaluation, designed to develop or contribute to generalizable knowledge."
 Activities that meet this definition constitute "research" for purposes of this policy, whether or not they are conducted or supported under a program which is considered research for other purposes.
 For example, some demonstration and service programs may include research activities.
+The following activities are deemed not to be research:

 - Under the FDA regulations, the terms research, clinical research, clinical study, study, and clinical investigation are synonymous.
-Under FDA regulations activities are "research" when they involve:
+Under FDA regulations, activities are "research" when they involve:

 - Use of a drug other than the use of an approved drug (approved by the FDA for marketing) in the course of medical practice